 Apollo 12 Commander Pete Conrad said, “I always thought the most significant thing that we ever found on the whole ...
 Moon was that little bacteria who came back and lived.”

 While this doesn’t prove that there is life anywhere else in the universe, it does demonstrate the possibility that life could exist under conditions far less hospitable than those of Earth.
 And astrobiologists who speculate that life might have arisen elsewhere and been transplanted to Earth by meteorites no longer have to worry about claims that living things could not survive the journey through space.

 Exploring the Moon

-They lifted off from the Moon on 20 November.
+They lifted off from the Moon on November 20.
 After docking with Yankee Clipper in lunar orbit and transferring into it for the ride home, they jettisoned Intrepid and set it to crash into the lunar surface to calibrate the seismometer they had left there.
-It hit the Moon at a speed of 3,735 miles per hour (1.7 kilometers per second), 47 miles (76 kilometers) from the instrument, creating the first artificial moonquake.
+It hit the Moon at a speed of 3,735 mph (1.7 kilometers per second), 47 miles (76 kilometers) from the instrument, creating the first artificial moonquake.
 The result was unlike anything experienced on Earth.
 The vibrations didn’t subside significantly for nearly an hour.